ansys/pyprimemesh/doc/source/user_guide/launch_prime.rst

 The :func:`launch_prime() <ansys.meshing.prime.launch_prime>` method launches the Ansys Prime server.

-This method returns an instance of the PyPrimeMesh :class:`Client <ansys.meshing.prime.Client>` class connected to the launched server session:
+This code returns an instance of the PyPrimeMesh :class:`Client <ansys.meshing.prime.Client>` class connected to the launched server session:

 .. code-block:: python